- What We Do

 Remember that image above?
 I want to point out something particularly interesting about it.
 If you notice, at the bottom of some of those recommendations is a company name tagged in green:

 When someone taps on that green company name, the app then takes them to that company’s profile (another reason you need one):

 If you’re the only remodeling company in your area who has claimed their page—or even advertise on Nextdoor—you’re going to have a healthy leg up on the competition.

 How to Claim Your Nextdoor Profile

 In order to claim your Nextdoor business profile, you need to be an employee, owner, or other authorized representative of the business.
-You have the options of claiming a page as an individual or as a business, but unless you’re a solo operation we recommend claiming it as a business.
+You have the option of claiming a page as an individual or as a business, but unless you’re a solo operation, we recommend claiming it as a business.
 Here’s how to do it:

 - Search for your business’s Local Page here.